Bloom Energy Server: Usage

 On 24 February 2010, Sridhar claimed that his devices were making electricity for $0.08–.10/kWh using natural gas, cheaper than electricity prices in some parts of the United States, such as California.
 Twenty percent of the cost savings depend upon avoiding transfer losses that result from energy grid use.

 In 2010, Bloom Energy claimed to be developing power purchase agreements to sell electricity produced by the boxes, rather than selling the boxes themselves, in order to address customers' fears about box maintenance, reliability, and servicing costs.
 There are 123 Bloom boxes producing at 16 cents/kWh for Delmarva Power in a 21-year deal going from 2012 to 2033.

 As of 2010, 15% of the power consumed by eBay was generated via the use of Bloom Energy Servers.
 At the time, after factoring in tax incentives which effectively halved the initial cost, eBay expected a three-year payback period based on the then $0.14/kWh cost of commercial electricity in California.

+As of 2013 electricity produced by fuel cells costs about $0.15 per kilowatt-hour.
+In comparison, coal-generated power costs $0.07–$0.15, and natural-gas power costs $0.06–$0.09.